Timeline | AP Exams | PSAT/SAT/ACT | SOL Testing | Final Exams | PoL

 When are AP Exams held?
 Exam dates have changed due to COVID-19 and will be held the weeks of May 11 and May 18.
 The full schedule from College Board can be found on their website by April 3.

 Do I need to pay for the AP exams I'm taking?
 The fees for the first six AP tests taken by each student for courses in which they are enrolled for high school credit will be paid by FCPS.
 The letter you receive in January will detail how many tests you have taken previously.
 Full information about AP test fees can be found on the FCPS website.
 Any exams students take beyond the six FCPS-funded tests will be charged a fee of $94.

 I want to take an AP exam in a class I’m not taking / I don’t attend Oakton and want to take an AP test there.
 What do I need to do?
-High School students not enrolled in an AP Class at Oakton who wish to take an exam in May should fill out this form and submit $93 payment by March 1.
+High School students not enrolled in an AP Class at Oakton who wish to take an exam in May should fill out this form and submit $94 payment by October 25.
 No late registrations will be accepted.
 Please note that this is dependent on available space.
 Please note this date is early in the year and much earlier than years prior.

 How do I apply for College Board Accommodations for my student?
 Students who have an IEP or 504 do not automatically have College Board accommodations.
 Paperwork must be submitted to Oakton by December 20,2019, to allow for processing prior to the College Board deadline; however, we encourage students to submit paperwork as early as possible.
 All paperwork is to be given to Chris Buckley, SSD Coordinator at Oakton High School.
 Each of the following must be completed:

 Processing for accommodations can take between 7-12 weeks, so we must have the paperwork in by December 20 to process before AP Testing in May.
 Paperwork should be delivered to Oakton High School, to the attention of Chris Buckley, or emailed to firstname.lastname@example.org.